 As a result of the continuing COVID-19 pandemic, our workforce shifted from in-person to remote work environment.
 We have since transitioned to a hybrid work environment in which a portion of our workforce may work in-person.
+Many employees utilize network connections, and computers and devices outside our premises or network, including working at home, while in transit and in public locations.
 This transition to a prolonged hybrid work environment may exacerbate certain risks to our business, including increasing the stress on, and our vulnerability to disruptions of, our technology infrastructure and computer systems, increased risk of phishing, ransomware, and other cybersecurity attacks, and increased risk of unauthorized dissemination of personal or confidential information.